 All Member Data stored in our Validic Inform system complies with the HIPAA “Safe Harbor” de-identification standard, and all data is encrypted at rest using AES-256 encryption.
 Any identifiable data within the Validic Impact system is stored in a separate and secured database.
 Validic maintains numerous full backups of all Client data.
 These backups are stored in a geographically and logically separated environment.

 Client Data Policies

 Client data includes data stored by Clients in Validic applications, information about a Client’s usage of the application, data instances in the Customer Relationship Management system to which we have access, or data that the Client has supplied to us for support or implementation.
 When managing Client Data, we take into account the following considerations:

 - Client Data is not to be disclosed outside of Validic, except to the Client who owns the data or to a partner who has been contracted by the Client to manage or support their account.

-- Client Data should only be shared using a secure transmission methods and protocols.
-Approved transmission methods include the Validic Support Portal, emailing of encrypted files, or use of a Client-provided secure transfer method.
+- Client Data is only shared using a secure transmission methods and protocols.
+Approved transmission methods include the Validic Support Portal, use of approved encrypted shared locations, or use of a Client-provided secure transfer method.

 - Client Data must never be stored outside of the Validic Application unless required for a specific need and with executive level approval.
-If there is a need to archive Client Data (for example, data provided by a Client during implementation or training), the data should be stored on a central file server in a secure manner and deleted from any personal computers immediately.
+If there is a need to archive Client Data (for example, data provided by a Client during implementation or training), the data will be stored on an approved encrypted data share and deleted immediately once it is no longer needed.
 This need includes report exports, contact lists, presentations that contain Client information, and Client agreements.

-- Client Data should only be accessed on a need-to-know basis.
+- Client Data is only accessed on a need-to-know basis.
 Specifically, a Client’s account should only be accessed to provide support, troubleshoot a problem with that account, or for supporting the system as a whole.

-- Client Data should never be changed without the explicit permission of the Client, except for the need to address and repair data quality issues.
+- Client Data is never changed without the explicit permission of the Client, except for the need to address and repair data quality issues.